sasa1977/parent/README.md

 ## Status

 This library has seen production usage in a couple of different projects.
 However, features such as automatic restarts and ETS registry are pretty fresh (aded in late 2020) and so they haven't seen any serious production testing yet.

+Based on a very quick & shallow test, Parent is about 5x slower and consumes about 3x more memory than DynamicSupervisor.

 The API is prone to significant changes.